holos-aafc/Holos/H.Economic.Data/Templates/Crops/ReadMe.md

 We have set out a template that you can follow to fill out missing data.
 As long as you have a valid source, and you follow this guide, you should have no issues filling out the blank template!

 Steps:
-1) Figure out what data we need from the `Data\Crops\Holos.Grid.csv` file
+1) Figure out what data we need from the `Data\Crops\Holos Crops.csv` file
 2) Fill out the template with the associated sources
-3) Create a Pull Request for to the Holos.Grid using your filled in template
+3) Create a Pull Request for to the Holos Crops using your filled in template
 4) Submit your sources to the `Data\Crops\Sources.csv`

 # Structure